 You said before that in an ideal world you would like to retire to St. Lucia.
 Could that still happen?

-Terri: Years ago these Americans came over to film me in Belfast and they were going to make a documentary of me going out to Jamaica and visiting Bob Marley’s mausoleum and hooking up with some reggae artists that I had met before.
-I went to St. Lucia but I wasn’t allowed to go to Jamaica and I had a great time in St. Lucia.
+Terri: Years ago, these Americans came over to film me in Belfast.
+They were going to make a documentary of me going out to Jamaica and visiting Bob Marley’s mausoleum and hooking up with some reggae artists I met before.
+I went to St. Lucia, but I wasn't allowed to go to Jamaica, and I had a great time in St. Lucia.
 After a few days, I was more St Lucian than the St. Lucians.
 It would be really nice to retire there.
-If I ever won the lottery I would go and sit on the beaches of St. Lucia.
-I had a really great time and then I came back to Belfast and had a heart attack.
+If I ever won the lottery, I would go and sit on the beaches of St. Lucia.
+I had a really great time, and then I came back to Belfast and had a heart attack.

 You were in the hospital for a while.
 How are you feeling now?

 Terri: I'm getting there, so I am.
 I just take one day at a time, sweet Jesus.

 Terri: Wanker!
 It’s not something that I really think about.
 I don't care—a simpleton.

 Terri: My biggest regret in life is I never had a sister.
 I think it's because I had such a terrible brother.
 I would like to have had two older sisters to show me the ropes - that would have been good.